pandorafromtheothers/Litter/README.md

 All you have to do, is simply click the 'Start.vbs' file.<br>It is running on your network!
 I love damaging my brain!!!<br>
 It will run on your current computer's IP address, with the port number 5000 (you can change this at the end of 'Litter.py')

+## 4. (Optional) Schedule Task
+After multiple testing, the best solution is to setup the 'Start.vbs' on the 'Log On' trigger in the Task Scheduler.

 > [!NOTE]
 > Everything is mocked.
 Nothing is real.
 Not a single interaction with the posts get saved.
 This is like a nicotine patch.
 You should only imagine the dopamine hit, not actually feel it.